gohilriddhi21/diy-doctor/README.md

 4. To run the program locally <TODO: FILL THIS OUT>

 5. If you ever run into an issue like a code file not being found, it is probably an issue with your working directory.
-All programs/scripts in this repository expect your working directory to be the repository's base directory, e.g. "../diy-doctor"
+All programs/scripts in this repository expect your working directory to be the repository's base directory, e.g. "../diy-doctor" and that you have a .env file in the directory.

 ## Important Links
 - MongoDB: https://cloud.mongodb.com/v2/67d8b43aed149a23f0a54c5c#/metrics/replicaSet/67d8b569b6a2d65fd34b1ce6/explorer/sample_mflix/comments/find